Sometimes you want to make a recipe so badly that you dream about it. This is one of those recipes.

 - 1 tsp ground turmeric

 - In the meantime, heat a large rimmed skillet over medium heat.
-Once hot, add oil or water, shallot (optional), garlic, and ginger.
+Once hot, add oil or water, shallot (optional), garlic, and ginger (start with lesser quantity, and add more to taste as desired).
 Sauté for 2-3 minutes, stirring frequently.
 Then add salt, curry powder, turmeric, and cayenne and cook for 1 minute more.
 Lower heat to low.

 - Add coconut milk and coconut sugar (or maple syrup) and stir to combine.
 Cook over low heat for 3-4 minutes to combine the flavors (see photo).